Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

-where on the r.h.s we have the standard tensor product over $A[u]$ induced by the fact $A[u]$ is naturally a commutative algebra-object in $\Mod_{\mathbb{Z}}(\Sp)^{\otimes}$. \begin{proof} The proof relies in the formula (\ref{ex-explicitcomputationmainkeytomonoidal}).
+This formula is the starting point to show that the equivalence (\ref{eq-kudegree2Koszulequivalence}) is monoidal.
 We show that the arguments given in \cite[Prop.
 3.1.4]{1101.5834} work for a general regular ring $A$ using our infinite resolution (\ref{eq-infiniteresolution}) instead of the Koszul-Tate resolution used in loc.cit.
 We start by showing that the strict dg-functor

 sending